About Pima County Republican Women’s Club

 Compiled by Sheilah Bowen, President 1998-1999

-Our members have served or are currently servings as state senators, state representatives, as precinct committeemen, district chairmen, judges, and county treasurer.
+Our members have served or are currently serving as state senators, state representatives, as precinct committeemen, district chairmen, judges, and county treasurer.
 We serve on numerous boards including the State and National Federation of Republican Women.
 Our members have been candidates for congress and statewide office.
 Several of our members are campaign managers, campaign chairs, and campaign treasurers.
 PCRWC members are politically active.
 We are never politically correct!